-and $P_n$ is similarly the polynomial giving the Leibniz rule for multiplication for $\delta^{\circ n}$.
-Such polynomials exist because we can apply the basic Leibniz rules (1)--(3) above repeatedly, and they can be seen to be unique by reducing to the case of $p$-torsion free rings, where a $\dt$-structure is equivalent to a Frobenius lift.
+and $P_n$ is similarly the polynomial giving the Leibniz rule for $\delta^{\circ n}$ with respect to multiplication.
+The existence of such polynomials can be seen by applying the basic Leibniz rules (1)--(3) above repeatedly, and the uniqueness can be seen by reducing to the case of $p$-torsion-free rings, where a $\dt$-structure is equivalent to a Frobenius lift.
 The additive and multiplicative neutral elements are $(0,0,0,\dots)$ and $(1,0,0,\dots)$.

-There is a canonical isomorphism between $W(R)$ as defined above and Witt's original construction, as defined for example in Serre's book~\cite{Serre:CL}.
+There is a canonical isomorphism between $W(R)$ as defined above and Witt's original construction~\cite{Witt:Vectors}, as recalled for example in Serre's book~\cite{Serre:LocalFields}.
 This follows from the fact that the original construction satisfies the universal property of ours.
-For this fact, one can see p.\ 215 of Lazard's book~\cite{Lazard:formal-groups-book}, keeping in mind that it is enough to restrict to rings $R$ which are $p$-torsion free since both functors are represented by rings which are $p$-torsion free---in fact by polynomial rings.
+For a proof of this, one can see p.\ 215 of Lazard's book~\cite{Lazard:formal-groups-book}, keeping in mind that it is enough to restrict to rings $R$ which are $p$-torsion free since both functors are represented by rings which are $p$-torsion free---in fact by polynomial rings.

 Beware however that the canonical isomorphism between our construction and Witt's is not the identity!
-It is the identity on the components $x_0$ and $x_1$ but not on $x_2$ and higher.
+It is the identity on the components $x_0$ and $x_1$ but not on $x_2$ and the higher components.
 One could say that there are two different coordinate systems on the same functor---the ones above, which we call the \emph{Buium--Joyal components}, and the traditional ones, which we call the \emph{Witt components}.
 The Buium--Joyal components are directly connected to a simple universal property, as above, and hence are usually better for conceptual purposes.
 For example, the comonad structure map (or coplethysm or Artin--Hasse map)

 does not have a simple explicit description in terms of the Witt components, but in terms of the Buium--Joyal components it does:

 On the other hand, the Witt components are closer to the Verschiebung operator and are sometimes more convenient for computations.